gcallah/MiscWriting/Empire/empire.md

 "The primary US interest is not in the kind of regime that may exist in a place like Venezuela... [our limited aim is] we're going to take out someone like Maduro who is causing problems for us."

+In other words, Venezuela's status as an independent ally was put at risk when Maduro repeatedly acted to subvert the order prevailing in the western hemisphere, by sponsoring revolutionary activities in other states and allying itself with extra-hemispheric powers such as Iran, Russia, and China.

 ### Against Empire Building

 One person to whom I showed an early sketch of this essay didn't approve because he "objected to empire building."
-But this is like objecting to the deforestation of the island of Manhattan: it's too late; it has already happened.
-Objecting to American empire building might have made good sense in 1848 or 1898, but today, it is already built.
+But this is like objecting to the deforestation of the island of Manhattan: it's too late to object: it has already happened.
+Objecting to
+American empire building might have made good sense in 1848 or 1898, but today, the empire is already built.
 The question is what do we do with it?

-A possible answer is to surrender our empire, and pull our military back within the borders of the US.
-But that answer lacks prudence: following its advice would create a power vacuum, and power vacuums get filled.
+For those who wish America were still a small-r republic, a possible answer to that question is, "surrender our empire, and pull our military back within the borders of the US."

+But that answer
+lacks prudence: following its advice would create a power vacuum, and power vacuums get filled.
 The most likely result would be China stepping in to fill it.

 When the Western Roman empire finally fell apart, the result was not liberation, but the dark ages.
 Townspeople inside the empire had lived down in the fertile river valleys: when the empire was gone, they moved up into fortified hill towns.
+And, ironically, many of the German tribes whose incursions into the Western Empire resulted in its dissolution actually had the aim of living inside the empire, since that was a more desirable existence.

 ### It Is Better to Be Hypocritical Than Unashamedly Bad